jeanslack/Videomass/download_installation.md

 installed using the **pip** command.
 Please, see the [Wiki](https://github.com/jeanslack/Videomass/wiki/Installing-from-PyPi-with-Python-pip) page for more explanations.

+### Ubuntu PPA
+This PPA currently publishes packages for Ubuntu 20.04 Focal (for now)

+- Add this PPA to your system:

+    `$ sudo add-apt-repository ppa:jeanslack/videomass`
+    `$ sudo apt-get update`

+### AppImage
+There is also a Videomass AppImage package, which supports some Linux flavors.
+Visit the latest Videomass releases at [SourceForge](https://sourceforge.net/projects/videomass2/files/) page for more details.

 ### Windows and MacOS installers
 In addition, installers for Windows and MacOS are available at the top of this page (for some functional limitations see [Known Problems](https://jeanslack.github.io/Videomass/known_problems.html)).